tdot123-1/word-games/README.md

 For storing user information and high scores I used sqlalchemy.

-To validate words I made use of the PyDictionary library, which determines if a submitted word is an existing english word or not.
+To validate words I made use of Natural Language Toolkit, with the WordNet Interface it is  determined if a submitted word is an existing english word or not.

 This was also my first attempt at styling a webpage with Bootstrap, which is why the html looks somewhat messy.